 My Spanish is not good enough to eloquently explain my pile and its purpose, but the workers get the point.
 The one with the chain saw asks me how low he should leave the stump, and I tell him through Spanglish and pantomime that I want it left tall enough to use as a perch to sit on and view my pile.
 He smiles and makes a last slice with the chain saw about a foot and a half high.

-The crew then sets up the cherry picker in my neighbor’s driveway and lifts it high to trim and shape the sycamore branches, first from above the neighbor’s property, then on my side.
+The crew then sets up the cherry picker in my neighbor’s driveway and lifts it high to trim the sycamore branches, first from above the neighbor’s property, then on my side.
 The tree has dropped some of its leaves but is mostly green, the branches heavy with countless hard spheres of sycamore nuts the size and weight of golf balls.
-Before long the yard is covered with small branches tousled with the sycamore balls; the branches stuffed wholesale into the chipper, which spews a steady stream of dusty mulch into the dumpster.
+Before long tree is shaped and trimmed and my yard is covered with small branches tousled with the sycamore balls.
+The branches are stuffed wholesale into the chipper, which spews a steady stream of dusty mulch into the dumpster.

-As the crew moves the chipper to trim the third tree, the maple over the other corner of my property, I spread all three of my plastic tarps across the gravel driveway on the front side of my house.
-Otherwise I’d be picking wood chips from the gravel all winter long.
+As the crew moves the articulated lift to trim the third tree, the maple over the other corner of my property, I spread all three of my plastic tarps across the gravel driveway on the front side of my house.
 I ask the foreman to dump the chips produced by my trees onto the tarps, figuring I could make easy work of spreading the homemade mix of mulch back across the garden beds.

 I hadn’t thought to check the covered dumpster for what was already in it.
 The dumpster was still half full from the crew’s job the day before, and I watch slack-jawed as the back bed rises to disgorge a truly daunting amount of shredded trees.
 The pile spills over all three tarps and onto the grass on either side of the driveway.
 The crown of the pile is nearly head high.
 You could hide an SUV under the pile, it’s so big.